ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 - You are an individual - not an employee
 - No corporate participation at Apache
 - Individuals get recognition
-  - Side effect for corporate teams: each team member participates separately
+  - Side effect for corporate teams: each employee participates separately
   - Side effect for **you**: your merit stays with **you**

 ???
 The ASF does not allow direct corporate participation in projects.
 The ASF recognizes individual contributions.
-Merit accrues to individuals, and they are expected to act with their project hat on at times.
+Merit accrues to individuals, and they are expected to act appropriately within each project community as an individual, not as an employee.

 "Wearing your hat" may be a polite fiction - many employment agreements mean you have to look out for your employer - but it's a key part of how Apache projects work.